 To be completely honest, I hate holiday shopping.

 I’m an aspiring minimalist, and I don’t need more stuff cluttering up my house.
-Over the last year, I have been actively trying to purge unnecessary items from my house.
+Over the last two years, I have been actively trying to purge unnecessary items from my house.
 There is always so much stuff everywhere.
-Being home almost 100% of the time due to the pandemic is exacerbating these feelings.
+Being home almost 100% of the time due to the pandemic (and becoming self-employed) has only exacerbated these feelings.

 Even though others don’t necessarily feel the same, I find myself not wanting to contribute to anyone else’s feeling of overwhelm.
 I don’t want them to feel like they need to purge unnecessary stuff because I gave them a gift.